ample/dev-playbook/docs/code/working-with-gatsby/README.md

 Our approach is fairly loose when writing stylesheets.
 We aim to follow a few basic rules:

-1. Use `.root` as the wrapping selector for the component.
+1. Use `.component_name` as the wrapping selector for the component.
+1. In components nest all styles under `.component_name`
+1. In components use underscores to separate words
+    - Allows for `styles['some_style']` instead of requiring you to convert to camel case `styles['someStyle']` when using dashes.
-2. Keep your SCSS as flat as possible.
+1. Keep your SCSS as flat as possible.
-3. Use class names over generic element selectors as much as possible.
+1. Use class names over generic element selectors as much as possible.
-4. Make use of the [classnames utility](https://www.npmjs.com/package/classnames) for concatenating class names together.
+1. Make use of the [classnames utility](https://www.npmjs.com/package/classnames) for concatenating class names together.

 ## Testing